Trump orders flags to half-staff for Barbara Bush

 The condolence book will be at the White House Visitor Center, steps from the White House, at 1450 Pennsylvania Ave.
 NW in Washington.
 The center is open daily from 7:30 a.m. to 4 p.m. and is free to the public, according to the historical association.

 Members of the public also can pay their respects Friday as Bush's body lies in repose at St. Martin's Episcopal Church in Houston.
-An invitation-only funeral will be Saturday at Second Baptist Church.
+An invitation-only funeral will be Saturday at the church.

 A website for the former first lady suggests donations to the Barbara Bush Foundation for Family Literacy.

-Note: CORRECTION: This story has been updated to correct the location of the funeral.